Summer Stipend 2016 Application Worksheet

 – Outline your project description.
 (Review your notes.)

 – List the possible images you could submit with your application.
 (Note which ones already exist digitally, and which ones you would need to take or create.)

-– Choose at least one friend or colleague to review, edit, and proofread your application on July 24 and reach out out to them to ask their help.
+– Choose at least one friend or colleague to review, edit, and proofread your application on July 18 and reach out to them to ask their help.
 (Make sure they know you’ll have a tight deadline right after that and need their comments back the next day.)

 – Write a first draft of answers to all the questions on the application.
 (Write this up in a text editor or on paper.
 Don’t get too caught up in any one answer, and don’t try to edit yourself right away.
 Make sure you write something for each question.)

 – Revise your answers for a second draft.
 (This is where you can let yourself choose words more carefully and constructively.)